-Elected members have direct control over the Council's financial and operating policies.
-During 2016-17 a number of members were involved in various organisations which received funding from the Council; these are listed below.
+Elected members have control over the Council's financial and operating policies.
+During the year a number of members were involved in various organisations which received funding from the Council; these are listed below.
 A significant number of members also declared that they were elected members for Parish/Town councils.
 Any declarations of interest are recorded in the Register of Members' Interests which is open to public inspection.

-£,000 Citizens Advice Bureau(CAB) - Grant towards costs - Member trustee of CAB (5) 180 Asian Welfare & Cultural Association - Grant - Member Trustee of Association (2) 6 Emanuel Baptist Church - Hire of church - Member elder of church (2) 1 Woodside Avenue Developments LLP - Housing Grant - Member & Director are Directors of Aspect Building Communities Ltd and Aspect (Eastleigh) Ltd (3) 5,206 Aspect Building Communties Ltd - Housing Grant - Member & Director are Directors of Aspect Building Communities Ltd and Aspect (Eastleigh) Ltd (1) 85

-For each related party above the full balance due in the year 2016-17 has been paid.
+£'000 Pilands Wood Association - Grants towards operation - Member on association (13) 13 Citizens Advice Bureau(CAB) - Grant towards costs - Member trustee of CAB (4) 182 Paris Smith - Consultants Fees - Member Partner with Firm (18) 216 Emanuel Baptist Church - Hire of church - Member elder of church (2) 1 Woodside Avenue Developments LLP - Housing Grant - Member & Director are Directors of Aspect Building Communities Ltd and Aspect (Eastleigh) Ltd (4) 7,380 Aspect Building Communities Ltd - Housing Grant - Member & Director are Directors of Aspect Building Communities Ltd and Aspect (Eastleigh) Ltd (4) 125 Hampshire Community Bank - Loans - Director is trustee of bank (4) 24 Hiltingbury Community Association - Hall Hire Fees - Member is Trustee (14) 4 For each related party above the full balance due in the year has been paid.
 The figure in brackets indicates the number of payments made during the year.